John O'Shaughnessy (academic): Academic career

 O’Shaughnessy's principal contribution lay in three areas.
-He energized the study of ethno psychology (folk psychology) and attempted to switch the focus away from rational decision-making to the study of emotion.
+He energized the study of ethno-psychology (folk psychology) and attempted to switch the focus away from rational decision-making to the study of emotion.
 He regarded the literature on consumer behavior as generally subservient to models derived from microeconomics and believed this to be, if not an irrelevant path, then certainly a subsidiary one.
 Rationality was often a post-hoc attempt at a logical justification of what had been an emotional event.
 Decisions were often made emotionally before any subsequent cognitive elaboration.
-O’Shaughnessy pursued such a perspective in a number of significant books, including Why People Buy (Oxford 1987), The Undermining of Beliefs in the Autonomy and Rationality of Consumers (2007, Routledge), and The Marketing Power of Emotion (Oxford 2003).
+O’Shaughnessy pursued such a perspective in a number of significant books, including Why People Buy (Oxford 1987), The Undermining of Beliefs in the Autonomy and Rationality of Consumers (2007, Routledge), and The Marketing Power of Emotion (Oxford, 2003).
 The Penguin Dictionary of Marketing (London, 2009) described his book Why People Buy as "the first book in marketing to employ hermeneutics in interpreting what consumers say before, during and after buying."

 Secondly, O'Shaughnessy sought to apply his learning in the social sciences and philosophy to the study of consumer behavior.
 This was explored in such works as Explaining Buyer Behavior: Central Concepts and Philosophy of Science Issues (Oxford 1992), and the 400-page Consumer Behavior: Perspectives, Findings and Explanations (Palgrave Macmillan 2013).
 His view of much of the research in business schools was that it was self-referential, relying on business scholarship but failing to embrace and integrate other developments in the social sciences which might better illuminate the phenomena under investigation.

-Thirdly, O’Shaughnessy has been a significant advocate of interpretivist approaches to marketing and consumption phenomena, and highly critical of mechanistic models of how decisions are made.
+Thirdly, O’Shaughnessy was a significant advocate of interpretivist approaches to marketing and consumption phenomena, and highly critical of mechanistic models of how decisions are made.
 His book Interpretation in Social Life, Social Science and Marketing (Routledge 2009) sought to place the idea of interpretation at the core of consumption and marketing research, while rejecting some of the more voguish theories.
 His scholarly skepticism always intruded, for example, in his article "Post-modernism and marketing: separating the wheat from the chaff", published in the Journal of Macromarketing in 2001.